tabreturn/tabreturn.github.io/_posts/2019-02-05-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

   </figcaption>
 </figure>

-As with the prior task, the processed version will appear in the blue area to the right.
-To begin, add a loop to your sketch:
+As with the previous tasks, the processed version will appear in the blue area to the right.
+To begin, add a loop to your sketch.

 {% highlight py %}
 halfwidth = width/2